 Dr. Thierfelder was born and raised in New York City.
 He is a Knight of Malta and currently lives just outside of Charlotte, NC with his wife, Mary, and their ten children.
 Both Dr. Thierfelder and his wife are Oblates of Belmont Abbey Monastery.

-Dr. Mark A. Newcomb, Interim Dean of Academic Affairs
+Dr. David M. Williams, Interim Dean of Academic Affairs

 Mr. Allan Mark, Chief Financial Officer